Conjunctivitis – Diagnosis, Symptoms, and Treatment

 - Ciprofloxacin 3% drops

 Children, individuals with poor medical compliance, or those who experience trouble administering eye drops should use ointment.
-Ointment may temporarily cause blurriness for about 20 minutes after administration.
-Fluoroquinolones such as ciprofloxacin are preferred in individuals who wear contact lenses.
+An ointment may temporarily cause visual blurriness for 20 minutes after administration.
+Fluoroquinolones such as ciprofloxacin are preferred in individuals who wear contact lenses due to the increased risk of resistant bacterial infections in those who touch their eyes frequently.
+Your physician will suggest you throw away your current pair of contact lenses and avoid using lenses for the duration of your antibiotic prescription.

 Allergic conjunctivitis is normally treated with allergen avoidance and general measures such as the avoidance of eye rubbing, discontinuation of contact lens use during symptomatic episodes, application of cool compresses over the eyes, and use refrigerated artificial tears as needed.